Free Screening: Ghetto Film School Los Angeles

 Includes a conversation with student filmmakers

-The inaugural Ghetto Film School Los Angeles (GFS LA) Fellows Screening showcases outstanding new work from the Fellows Program's class of 2014–16.
-The screening features 10 short narrative films (six minutes each and sans dialogue), curated by the fellows themselves, followed by a Q&A with student filmmakers, moderated by Elvis Mitchell, curator of Film Independent at LACMA.
-A jury of leading filmmakers and industry professionals also award the top three films with scholarship prizes.
+The Annual GFS LA Fellows Screening showcases outstanding new work from the 2015–17 Fellows Class.
+The screening features ten short narrative films (non-dialogue, six minutes each) curated by the Fellows themselves, followed by a student filmmaker Q&A with Film Independent at LACMA Curator Elvis Mitchell.
+A screening jury of leading filmmakers and industry professionals will award the top three films with scholarship prizes.

-PLEASE NOTE: Tickets for this event can be picked up at LACMA’s Ticket Office, located in the Hammer Building, on the day of the event—as early as 11 am.
-Tickets are for general, unreserved seating.
-Ticketed guests must be in their seat 15 minutes prior to the advertised start time or seat(s) may be released.
+PLEASE NOTE: Tickets for the screening can be picked up at LACMA’s Ticket Office, located in the Hammer Building, on the day of the event—as early as 11 am.
+Tickets are for general, unreserved Bing Theater seating.
+Ticketed guests must be in their Bing Theater seat 15 minutes prior to the advertised start time or seat(s) may be released.
 Reservations do not guarantee entry, even with a ticket in hand.
 Entry is first come, first served, so please arrive early.
 Program and guest participation subject to change or cancellation without prior notice.
 Tickets are nontransferable and can only be picked up by the individual who purchased or reserved them.